Lee Miller's 13th-minute strike sealed a 1-0 win for Carlisle United on a rain-soddened evening in Cumbria.

-Latest recruit and former Carlisle United frontman Jermaine Beckford was named on the substitutes bench for the Whites, likewise South Korean international Chung-Yong Lee.
+Latest recruit and former Carlisle United loanee Jermaine Beckford was named on the bench for the Whites, likewise South Korean international Chung-Yong Lee.

 Coinciding with the rain returning was the game’s first goal in the 13th minute with United taking the lead.

-Midway through the first period, Wanderers came close to an equaliser when a well worked set piece from 30-yards out accumulated in Eagles curling a right footed effort goal bound, zipping just past the left hand post.
+Midway through the first period, Wanderers came close to an equaliser when a well-worked set piece from 30-yards out culminated in Eagles curling a right footed effort goalwards which zipped just past the left-hand post.

-Tyrone Mears, an effective outlook for Wanderers on the right hand side, created Bolton’s next opportunity winning a free-kick 20-yards from goal.
-An in swinging cross-cum shot from Hall was tipped over the bar by Gillespie as the Whites began to find their feet in Cumbria.
+Tyrone Mears, an outlet for Wanderers on the right side, created Bolton’s next opportunity winning a free-kick 20-yards from goal.
+An in swinging cross-cum shot from Hall was tipped over the bar by Gillespie as the Whites began to find their feet.

-Hall’s impressive pre-season was continuing, proving to be a nuisance down the right hand side.
-Cutting inside from the right flank, the former Birmingham City loan man fired a powerful left footed strike goal bound for Gillespie to tip away for a corner.
+Hall’s impressive pre-season was continuing, proving to be a nuisance down the right side.
+Cutting inside from the right flank, the former Birmingham City loan man fired a powerful left-footed strike goal bound for Gillespie to tip away for a corner.

-Into the second half and Bolton made three changes, Jan Gregus, Keith Andrews and David Wheater on for Medo, Zat Knight and Darren Pratley.
+Into the second half and Bolton made three changes, Jan Gregus, Keith Andrews and David Wheater on for Medo Kamara, Zat Knight and Darren Pratley.

 Teenage winger Lester linked up well with Beckford five minutes later and hit an ambitious volley, but Wanderers’ number 39 couldn’t get any swerve on the strike, resulting in an easy collection for the goalkeeper.